Campus Security and Crime Statistics (IV.A.2)

 • Provide guidance for the development, dissemination, administration and update of procedures to comply with the Clery Act and the Higher Education Opportunity Act.

-• Identify and train Campus Security Authorities annually.
+• Identify and annually train Campus Security Authorities.

 • Maintain a database of current Campus Security Authorities.

-• Develop, disseminate, administer and update procedures to comply with the Clery Act and the Higher Education Opportunity Act in consultation with the Office of the VPEC.
+• Maintain and disseminate procedures to comply with the Clery Act and the Higher Education Opportunity Act in consultation with the Office of the VPEC and the West Lafayette Chief of Police.

-• Distribute the Annual Security and Fire Safety Report as outlined in section I of the Operating Procedures.
+• Prepare, publish and distribute the Annual Security Report and, as applicable, Annual Fire Safety Report as outlined in the operating procedures.

-• In consultation with University Police, make emergency notifications and timely warnings as necessary.
+• In cooperation with the Office of Legal Counsel and the campus marketing department, send emergency notifications and timely warnings as necessary.

 University Police

-• Prepare and maintain a daily crime log and make the crime log available to the public.
+• Prepare and maintain a daily crime log for the most recent seven years and make the crime log available to the public upon request.

-Purdue Fire Department (West Lafayette) and University Police Chiefs (Regional Campuses) and Directors of Separate Campuses
+Purdue Fire Department (West Lafayette) and Chiefs of Police (Regional Campuses), or Designees

-• Gather fire safety statistics that must be reported in the Annual Security and Fire Safety Report.
+• Record and gather fire safety statistics that must be reported in the Annual Fire Safety Report.

-• Prepare and maintain a daily fire log and make the fire log available to the public.
+• Prepare and maintain a daily fire log for the most recent seven years and make the fire log available to the public upon request.

 All defined terms are capitalized throughout the document.
 Additional defined terms may be found in the central Policy Glossary.
 Some terms may only be used in the associated Operating Procedures for Gathering and Reporting Crime Statistics.